jg-digital-media/jgdm-100DaysOfCode/work/log/round-6.md

+### R6D41: Thursday 14th January 2021

++ **Notes**

+  + Today I mostly worked on the static markup and layout on another WordPress project that is upcoming.
+You can read more about this on my latest blog.

++ **Technologies used** - HTML5, SASS, WordPress, PHP

 ### R6D40: Wednesday 13th January 2021

 + **Notes**

   + Today's coding mostly involved Having some fun and games setting my websites back up to Google Analytics more study on Sequelize and revamping the site design of my Projects subdomain.  more on this in my blog.

 + **Technologies used** - HTML5, SASS, WordPress, PHP